konsumer/arc-example/README.md

 * Run `npm i` to install your tools & dependencies
 * Run `npm start` to run a local development-server
-* Run `npm setup` in another terminal to setup your demo-data
 * Open [the demo forms](http://localhost:3333) to explore your data

 You can also use regular [aws cli tools](https://aws.amazon.com/cli/) to navigate the sandbox-database: